- What does anime have to do with Christianity?

 4. Are you convicted to become a follower of Christ?
 In a nutshell, you must confess that you are a sinner and ask God to forgive you for where you have failed.
 Then, accept Jesus Christ as Savior, He who is able to bridge the gap that sin created between man and God.
 Accept Him as LORD, striving to live a changed life.
 There’s more to it than all that, and spiritual growth after becoming a Christian is essential.
 Here is a good resource for taking the step in becoming Christian.

 1. Absolutely – one does not preclude the other.
 However, there are varying topics on this issue, falling from a very conservative end of the spectrum to a more liberal one.
-I’m of the belief that God can be glorified through many non-Christian topics, including anime (hence my blog).
-However, I also think that one should carefully consider what he or she consumes.
-Look at my post about Viewing Anime Through a Christian Lens to get an idea of various viewpoints on this topic.
+We’re of the belief that God can be glorified through many non-Christian topics, including anime (hence this blog).
+However, we also think that one should carefully consider what he or she consumes.
+Look at our post about Viewing Anime Through a Christian Lens to get an idea of various viewpoints on this topic.

 3. As is the case with anime, there are Christian manga.
 In fact, there are probably more Christian manga than anime.
 Some are obvious, like The Manga Bible.
 Others simply contains Christian elements used in an artistic or story-driven manner.
-There are also a number of Original English Language manga made by American artists and fans, the best of which, in my opinion, are published by Manga Hero.
+There are also a number of Original English Language manga made by American artists and fans, such as those published by Manga Hero.

 4. With love and truth.
 Turn to the Bible to find out how Jesus asks us to respond.
 We should love others, even those that persecute us, understanding that Christians will be laughed at for our beliefs.
 However, we’re not to fight back like the world; instead, tell others about the love of Christ and live a life that exemplifies this love.